-David Kimball, born in Germany in 1800, arrived in New York in May of 1847 and filed his intention to become a United States Citizen on June 12, 1847 (KJENDLIE, DONNA.
+The family arrived in New York in May of 1847.
+David Kümpel filed his intention to become a United States Citizen on June 12, 1847 (KJENDLIE, DONNA.
 Index to Records of Naturalization’s and Declarations of Intent, Book One.
 Walworth County, WI: Walworth County Genealogical Society, Inc., 2000.
 [93p.])

 - Harry Kimball (born in Connecticut in 1783) reportedly was in the Genoa area in 1836.
 He appears on the census in Spring Prairie, Walworth County in 1840, and on the 1850 census living in Bloomfield.

 - Jesse W. Kimball (born in New York in 1805) and his wife Emily arrived in Walworth County about 1842.

 - Abner Murray Kimball (born in New Hampshire in 1812) and his wife Sarah arrived in East Troy, Walworth County about 1843.
 This family appears to be well documented in a Family Tree on Family Search, which traces the family back to the 1500’s in Rattlesden, Suffolk, England and to the death of Richard Kimball on June 22, 1675 in Ipswich, Essex, Massachusetts Bay Colony, British Colonial America.

 - Abraham Kimball (born in Vermont in 1807) and his wife Ruth arrived in Fulton, Rock County, between 1839 and 1843.